MobiusSync/mobiussync.github.io/faq.markdown

       Syncing between two iOS devices is possible, and will work best when you can open **Möbius Sync** on both device simultaneousy whenever you want them to sync.
 This is because iOS does not allow us to control when **Möbius Sync** can run in the background, and it is unlikely that two iOS devices will schedule their background activtiy at the same time, in order to be able to sync peer-to-peer.
   - title: Initial setup
     content: >
       We recommend that you initially setup your non-iOS device(s) with Syncthing, then add your iOS devices.
-It is probably easiest to initaite new connection(s)/share(s) from the iOS side and accept on the other device(s).
+It is probably easiest to initaite new connection(s)/share(s) from the iOS side (e.g. using the QR code scanner) and accept on the other device(s).

       You may need to keep **Möbius Sync** open for a number of minutes while the initial connections and synchronisations are completed.